zap0xfce2/docker-pupu/README.md

 # Docker-PuPu

 A simple script to clone a docker repository.
-Download, retag, upload ... done!
+Pull, retag, push ... done!

 ## Requirements